-To get to the Environment Variables dialog use the Start Button, Settings Button to bring up the settings, select the System icon, select the About option, select System Info link (top right) and finally select the Advance system setting option.
+Alternatively, to get to the Environment Variables dialog by hand use the Start Button, Settings Button to bring up the settings, select the System icon, select the About option, select System Info link (top right) and finally select the Advance system setting option.

 To get to the Environment Variables dialog use the the Start Button, select the Settings, About menu, click on the System icon and in the resulting dialog select the Advance system setting option.